GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ---

-## 4.0 Challenge Exercises
+## 4.0 Extras

-- There should be about 30 minutes after each workshop to work on these questions and exercises with an instructor available for help if needed
-- These can also be completed at your own pace outside of workshop sessions
+- This section will not be covered during the 1 hour workshop session, they are completely optional
 - Answers can be obtained from the tutorial material or by using the bash commands
   - Some questions will invite you to research on the internet to give greater context or understanding